Jewlya Lynn

 At the School of System Change

-Jewlya is a member of the MEL in Systems Change Inquiry Group hosted by the School of System Change in 2023.
+Jewlya is also a member of the MEL in Systems Change Inquiry Group hosted by the School of System Change in 2023.
 The inquiry group convened people specialising in monitoring, evaluation and learning (MEL) to co-produce thought pieces on what is emerging in MEL in the field of systems change as well as bridge traditional MEL with complexity-informed developmental MEL.
 Learn more about the project.